-In my grandmothers family albums I meet my ancestors.
-Photographs shows me their
+In my grandmother’s family albums I meet my ancestors.
+Photographs show me their

 faces, surfaces, covers, faded characteristics.
 My grandmother tells me one or two sentences about my great-grandfather.

 This language is as fragmentary as the photographs.
 My great-grandfather is a

 I defamiliarize the pictures in my grandmother's albums according to the

 I assemble, form, light, condense, destroy and renew the particles of the

 I make a symbol of myself and braid it into the pictures to explore my own

 Six photomontages, hahnemühle fine art prints on wood, 95 cm x 100 cm / 120 cm